wanderwaltz/wanderwaltz.github.io/_posts/2015-03-28-subclassing-nsarray.md

 date: 2015-03-28
 tags: [Objective-C, NSArray, Class Cluster, Inheritance, Map, Blocks]
 ---
 Creating custom collections is rarely necessary nowadays.
-Most of the time you can safely go with the collection classes provided by the standard library you're working with and not bother with the implementation details.
+Most of the time you can safely go with the collection classes provided by the standard library you are working with and not bother with the implementation details.
 What would be the reason to write a custom collection anyway?

-- **Performance?** I'd say that you go with the standard collections and rewrite them if and only if you're completely sure that it's the collection that is your bottleneck and not anything else.
+- **Performance?** I'd say that you go with the standard collections and rewrite them if and only if you are completely sure that it is the collection that is your bottleneck and not anything else.
 Give me a profiler-proven reason to do that.
-- **Changing the collection interface?** Well, that could be done via categories or composition.
-You don't really need to subclass `NSArray` or `NSDictionary` to change their interface if you want to.
+- **Changing the interface?** Well, that could be done via categories or composition.
+You do not really need to subclass `NSArray` or `NSDictionary` to change their interface if you want to.

-I cannot come up with another reason to subclass Foundation collections right now, but to be honest, here at [#justcodingthings](http://wanderwaltz.github.io) we don't actually need a reason to do something.
-We do it because we can and that's the only reason we need.
+I cannot come up with another reason to subclass Foundation collections right now, but to be honest, here at [#justcodingthings](http://wanderwaltz.github.io) we do not actually need a reason to do something.
+We do it because we can, and that is the only reason we need.
 <!--more-->

-There is nothing new under the sun and [@mikeash](https://twitter.com/mikeash) has already discussed this topic in his [Friday Q&A](https://mikeash.com/pyblog/friday-qa-2010-03-12-subclassing-class-clusters.html), but I still thought I'd reiterate it once more at least for the reason of providing another example of the technique.
+There is nothing new under the sun, and [@mikeash](https://twitter.com/mikeash) has already discussed this topic in his [Friday Q&A](https://mikeash.com/pyblog/friday-qa-2010-03-12-subclassing-class-clusters.html), but I still thought I'd reiterate it once more at least for the reason of providing another example of the technique.

 To have a semi-realistic sample to work with, let's build a dynamically mapped array and integrate it into `NSArray` cluster.

 Define 'dynamically mapped'
 -------------
-So suppose we want to perform a certain transform or mapping to the elements of a given `NSArray`.
-The mapping itself will be represented by a mapper block:
+So suppose we want to perform a particular transform or mapping to the elements of a given `NSArray`.
+We could represent the mapping  with a block:

 {% highlight objc %}
 id (^mapper)(id object, NSUInteger index) {